csesfi/cses-cli/README.md

 University of Helsinki, Ohjelmistotuotantoprojekti, summer 2021

 [CSES](https://cses.fi/) is used for learning algorithms.
-CSES is used in University of Helsinki courses Datastructures and Algorithms and Algorithms for Solving Problems .
-CSES CLI is a lightweight tool for submiting solutions to CSES problems from command line.
+CSES is used in University of Helsinki courses Datastructures and Algorithms and Algorithms for Solving Problems.
+CSES CLI is a lightweight tool for submitting solutions to CSES problems from command line.

 ## Application